csgillespie/efficientR/main.md

 Instead, the concept of projects encourages reproducible working, such that anyone who opens the particular project folder that you are working from should be able to repeat your analyses and replicate your results.

 It is therefore *highly recommended* that you use projects to organise your work.
 It could save hours in the long-run.
-Organizing data, code and outputs also makes sense from a portability perspective: if you copy the folder (e.g. via GitHub) your can work on it from any computer without worrying about having the right files on your current machine.
+Organizing data, code and outputs also makes sense from a portability perspective: if you copy the folder (e.g. via GitHub) you can work on it from any computer without worrying about having the right files on your current machine.
 These tasks are implemented using RStudio's simple project system, in which the following things happen each time you open an existing project:

 - The working directory automatically switches to the project's folder.
 This enables data and script files to be referred to using relative file paths, which are much shorter than absolute file paths.
 This means that switching directory using `setwd()`, a common source of error for R users, is rarely if ever needed.